 Grants receivable represent amounts due from various parties for costs incurred and unpaid at year end under various grant agreements that provide for the invoicing of costs after costs have been incurred.
 A major portion of these funds is unbilled at year end given the normal practice to finalize cost prior to invoicing the granting party.
+One party represented over 30% of the grant receivable balance as of December 31, 2023.
 CHAI has concluded that no allowance for grants receivable is necessary based on review of the outstanding amounts, historical collection of such amounts and existing economic conditions.